 - Anker Soundcore Liberty 4 NC — June 20, 2023

-As shown above, the Liberty 3 Pro came to market on August 12, 2021.
-Their successor, the Liberty 4 True Wireless, launched one year and two months afterward on October 7, 2022.
-The upgraded Liberty 4 NC launched eight months later on June 20, 2023.
-By that metric, we should expect the Anker Soundcore Liberty 5 NC to hit shelves in Spring 2025.
+As shown above, the Liberty 4 NC launched on June 20, 2023.
+Their successor, the Liberty 4 Pro, launched one year and four months afterward on October 3, 2024.
+The upgraded Liberty 5 launched seven months later on May 7, 2025.
+By that metric, we should expect the Anker Soundcore Liberty 5 NC to hit shelves by spring 2026.
 However, with no official confirmation from Anker, we must wait for concrete details.

 Should you wait for the Anker Soundcore Liberty 5 NC?

-The Anker Soundcore Liberty 4 NC are some of the best budget wireless earbuds that money can buy.
-Fans can grab them from the company’s website or major retailers including Amazon and Best Buy.
-However, with the upgraded Liberty 5 NC potentially around the corner, it may be worth holding off a few months.
+The Anker Soundcore Liberty 4 NC are among the best budget wireless earbuds on the market.
+Fans can grab them from the company’s website or major retailers, including Amazon and Best Buy.
+However, with the upgraded Liberty 5 NC potentially releasing soon, it may be worth holding off for a few months.

-Price-conscious consumers wanting the best bang for their buck should purchase the Anker Soundcore Liberty 4 NC ($99.99 at Amazon.)
-While their design does not sit deep enough to form superior isolation, the earbuds enjoy decent noise canceling for the price.
-Sound quality is also excellent and many people will enjoy the over-emphasized bass response.
+Price-conscious consumers will enjoy the Anker Soundcore Liberty 4 NC ($99.99 at Amazon).
+Despite their loose-fitting design, the earbuds deliver decent noise canceling for the price.
+Sound quality is also excellent, and many people will enjoy the over-emphasized bass response.
 Battery life lasts a staggering nine hours and 53 minutes with ANC enabled, and fast charging yields four hours of listening time from a 10-minute top-up.
 The case supports wireless charging with a Qi pad and supplies 50 hours of extra playtime.
-Fans can connect with Bluetooth 5.3 over the SBC, AAC, and LDAC codecs, and there’s a gaming mode to optimize against latency.
-The Soundcore app is comprehensive and delivers a Fit Test, 22 EQ presets, an 8-band custom EQ, Adaptive Noise Canceling, and many more flagship features.
+Fans can connect with Bluetooth 5.3 over the SBC, AAC, and LDAC codecs, and the earbuds’ gaming mode optimizes any latency.
+The Soundcore app is comprehensive, delivering a Fit Test, 22 EQ presets, an 8-band custom EQ, Adaptive Noise Canceling, and many more flagship features.

-Those who desire the best earbuds in Anker’s arsenal should nab the Anker Soundcore Liberty 4 Pro ($129.99 at Amazon.)
-An upgrade to the Liberty 4 NC, the earbuds quell low-frequency drones like airplane engines by approximately 30dB.
-The transparency mode is also excellent, and the maximum setting amplifies external noise louder than with the earbuds not inserted.
-Most people will enjoy how the Liberty 4 Pro sound, and they emphasize bass less than the Liberty 4 NC.
-The Soundcore app delivers the same handy features for the Liberty 4 Pro as for the Liberty 4 NC, albeit with poor-quality spatial audio.
+Those who desire the best earbuds in Anker’s arsenal should nab the Anker Soundcore Liberty 4 Pro ($129.99 at Amazon).
+An upgrade to the Liberty 4 NC, the earbuds dampen low-frequency drones from airplane engines by approximately 30dB.
+The transparency mode is also excellent, and the maximum setting amplifies external noise louder than when the earbuds are not inserted.
+Most people will enjoy the Liberty 4 Pro’s sound, emphasizing bass less than the Liberty 4 NC.
+The Soundcore app begets the same handy features for the Liberty 4 Pro as for the Liberty 4 NC, albeit with poor-quality spatial audio.
 The main attraction of Anker’s newest buds is their smart charging case.
-This adorns a small display that controls many of the earbuds’ best features including ANC, spatial audio, and Find My.
-Battery life lasts nearly six hours with ANC switched on and the case yields 30 hours of additional charge.
+This adorns a small display that controls many of the earbuds’ best features, including ANC, spatial audio, and Find My.
+The battery life lasts nearly six hours, and the case provides 30 hours of charge.

-Workout enthusiasts and loyal Android fans willing to search the market will likely enjoy the Jabra Elite 4 ($79 at Amazon.)
-These earbuds sport a robust IP55 water- and dust-resistant rating and support the aptX Bluetooth codec.
-The last is superior to SBC and profits 352kbps, 48kHz/16-bit LPCM audio sampling.
+Workout enthusiasts and loyal Android fans willing to scour the market will likely enjoy the Jabra Elite 4 ($79 at Amazon).
+These earbuds feature a robust IP55 water- and dust-resistant rating.
+They also support the aptX Bluetooth codec.
+This is superior to SBC and provides 352kbps, 48kHz/16-bit LPCM audio sampling.
 The earbuds fit more securely than the Liberty 4 NC and ship with three ear tip sizes to achieve a robust fit.
 The sound quality is pleasing out of the box and closely follows our target preference curve.
 Unfortunately, the Elite 4’s noise canceling does just an average job of attenuating distracting frequencies below 800Hz.
-Battery life fairs better, with the earbuds awarding over five hours on a single charge.
+Battery life fares better, with the earbuds offering over five hours on a single charge.
 Similarly, a 10-minute top-up provides one hour of listening time.
-The Sound+ app handles the earbuds’ best features including a five-band custom EQ, Personalized ANC, and control customizations.
+The Sound+ app delivers the earbuds’ best features, including a five-band custom EQ, Personalized ANC, and control customizations.

-City dwellers and audio tinkerers looking for reliable noise canceling buds should consider the Anker Soundcore Space A40 ($79 at Amazon.)
-These buds excel at dampening low-frequency drones like car engines below 110Hz.
+City dwellers and audio tinkerers should consider the Anker Soundcore Space A40 ($79 at Amazon).
+These buds excel at dampening low-frequency drones from car engines below 110Hz.
 They also enjoy decent sound quality with bass and treble under-emphasized compared to most of the competition.
-If this isn’t to your liking, the Soundcore app provides many pre-made sound profiles and an 8-band custom EQ.
-The buds are IPX4-rated to protect against sweaty workouts and come packaged with five ear tips to attain a comfortable fit.
+If this isn’t to your liking, the Soundcore app provides many presets and an 8-band custom EQ.
+The buds are IPX4-rated to protect against workouts and come packaged with five ear tips to attain a comfortable fit.
 You can connect to the Space A40 with Bluetooth 5.2 over the SBC, AAC, and LDAC codecs.
-The buds also support Bluetooth Multipoint and provide nearly eight hours of listening time with ANC enabled.
-A 10-minute top-up yields four hours of juice, and the USB-C powered case profits four additional charge cycles.
+The buds also support Bluetooth Multipoint and provide nearly eight hours of listening time.
+A 10-minute top-up yields four hours of juice, and the USB-C powered case provides four additional charge cycles.

 Anker Soundcore Liberty 5 NC FAQs